CENOS-Platform/cenos-docs-antennas/docs/physics-overview.md

 In *Physics* the definitions are quite straightforward.

-### SIMULATION CONTROL
+### Simulation Control

-In **SIMULATION CONTROL** you need to select the frequency of your model, choose whether you want to enable **Sequential or Simultaneous excitation** of the defined ports and enable the **Parametric Study**.
+In **Simulation Control** you need to select the frequency of your model, choose whether you want to enable **Sequential or Simultaneous excitation** of the defined ports and enable the **Parametric Study**.
 You can set one frequency, or do a **frequency sweep** to test your model for a whole range of frequencies.

 <p align="center">